 The interface zone that links aquatic and terrestrial ecosystems is known as riparian habitat.
 These areas are known to support higher levels of biodiversity due to their proximity to water.
-These riparian areas were identified in GIS based on the updated streams, ditches, wetlands and lakes inventory.
-These were 30 m for streams, lakes, wetlands and the marine backshore and 5 m for urban ditches.
 Riparian areas within each habitat type were identified and multiplied by a modifier to reflect their influence on biodiversity (Table 4).